Summit County finds itself again at the forefront of the pandemic in Colorado

 "That would be when we were like, 'This is feeling like it's hitting our community hard,'" she said.

-That omicron hit Summit, Eagle and Pitkin counties first wasn't a surprise - to those in Summit County, to Gov. Jared Polis or to his public health leaders.
-The counties welcome waves of tourists from across the country and world come December every year.
+That omicron hit Summit, Eagle and Pitkin counties first wasn't a surprise — to those in Summit County, to Gov. Jared Polis or to his public health leaders.
+The counties welcome waves of tourists from across the country and world every December.

 "Our community has worked so hard to be healthy and to create a safe environment so we can thrive economically and people can visit our beautiful city," McAtamney said.
 "But when they come here, they bring COVID.
 And so the very thing that makes our economic life is threatened by this disease, and it’s really super hard to balance the health of the community with the economic viability."